PhoenixPan/FrontEndDevelopment/bootstrap.md

   ```

 ### form-group
 Individual form controls automatically receive some global styling.
 All textual <input>, <textarea>, and <select> elements with .form-control are set to width: 100%; by default.
-Wrap labels and controls in .form-group for optimum spacing.
+Wrap labels and controls in .form-group for an automatic spacing optimization.